$S^{\top\!}S$-SVD via Sketching and the Nearest $S^{\top\!}S$-orthogonal Matrix: The nearest - orthogonal matrix

 In Table~\ref{tab:ex2} we report the distance from $A$ attained by $P$, measured in the 2-norm.
 This is not far from the one provided by $T$, as predicted by Proposition~\ref{Prop_relate_nearestproblems}.
 Indeed, for $\varepsilon=0.5$, Proposition~\ref{Prop_relate_nearestproblems} states that, with high probability,

 and these bounds are satisfied for all tested values of $s$.
 We also report $\|P-T\|_2$ and the running times for computing $P$ while varying $s$.
-By looking at the results in Table~\ref{tab:ex2}, we can see that $\|P-T\|_2$ is always rather moderate, with up to 55\% cuts in running time when computing $P$ in place of $T$.
+Looking at the results in Table~\ref{tab:ex2}, we can see that $\|P-T\|_2$ is always rather moderate, with up to 55\% cuts in running time when computing $P$ instead of $T$.

 } \end{example}